franpoz/SHERLOCK/paper/paper.md

 ### 2.2.3 Input time-range masking
 The user may identify a region with low-quality data where the automatic self-masking function is not acting properly.
 In this situation, the user can manually give the time which should be masked.
-If enabled, this feature automatically disables the authomatic self-masking feature.
+If enabled, this feature automatically disables the automatic self-masking feature.
 Some examples are provided in the [properties.yaml](https://github.com/franpoz/SHERLOCK/blob/master/sherlockpipe/properties.yaml) file, in the
 INITIAL MASK module.